dangrie158/email-categorization-thesis/source/12_chapter_4.md

 As one can see, the rate growth of the special cluster when increasing the *minimum confidence*  does not justify the small increase in homogeneity.

 ![Correlation between average homogeneity and number of unclustered elements.
 The confidence parameter is varied in the interval (0, 0.035)](source/figures/confidence-parameter.pdf "Effect of the confidence parameter"){#fig:confidence-parameter}

+To show the effect of the number of classes in the ground truth, the clustering was repeated using only 4 classes; *Politik*, *Sport*, *Technologie* and *Kultur*.
+The choice of classes was based on no particular reason, however it may be noteworthy that all are very distinct topics from one another.
+With only these classes, the homogeneity of the 100 clusters reached 71.46%.

 [^gensim-lda]: https://radimrehurek.com/gensim/models/ldamodel.html